Learn, Speak, Repeat!LSR

 • Voice in, voice out — or keyboard, your call.

-• Hands a phrase off to guided speaking once it's ready to say out loud.
+• Hands a phrase off to Speak once it's ready to say out loud.

 Why does she say caminó and not caminaba?